GoJian/gojian.github.io/_pages/about.md

 I am trained as a geobiologist, astrobiologist and applied computational scientist interested in understaing the planet Earth as system and how various physical, chemical and biological processes are interlinked and coevolved together through deep time.
 Beyond Earth, I also investigate environmental evolution of other planets and their moons in the solar system.
 I work on NASA-sponsored projects such as life detection missions, environmental characterization and biosignature preservation, and topics related to the origin and nature of life.

 My research interest is in complex system science, self-organization pattern formation theories, as well as modeling large and complex datasets to investigate causes and effects.
-I search for answers to fundamental, bold questions such as: what is life, what is consciousness, what is the reality that we live in and how we arrived here.
-My main toolkits to resolve these questions are scientific experiments, organized datasets and advanced statistical modeling, deep-learning techniques.
+I research answers to fundamental, bold questions such as: what is life, what is consciousness, what is the reality that we live in and how we arrived here.
+My main toolkits to resolve these questions are scientific experiments, organized datasets and advanced statistical modeling, deep-learning methods.

 ## Research Tools